 When I quit my news anchor job in the fall of 1998, Bill Clinton and Monica Lewinsky were dominating the headlines.
-Yuck.

-In the year following the panic attack, I had binged on self-help books, personal growth workshops, and audio recordings by spiritual teachers.
+In the year following the panic attack, I binged on self-help books, personal growth workshops, and audio recordings by spiritual teachers.
 I’d committed to therapy and joined the 12-Step world to heal childhood wounds and dysfunctional patterns that were no longer serving me.
 My life began to feel saner and, when I finally quit my job with none other in sight, I did so because I trusted that I’d be okay.
 I had no kids, no debt, good health and cheap rent.
 I could afford to take risks, and I was rewarded for them.
-My resignation letter was barely out of the printer before I had two exciting freelance jobs to sustain me for several months.
+My resignation letter was barely out of the printer when I had two exciting freelance offers to sustain me for several months.

 I’d taken the leap, and the nets were appearing.